shekfeh/gromacs-tutorials/README.md

 tutorials are essential before going on to the others, as the structure file (`methane.pdb`) and topology file (`topol.top`) for methane from tutorial 2 are used in all subsequent tutorials.
-The tutorials are designed for GROMACS version 5.1.
+The tutorials are designed for GROMACS version 5.1 and up.
 If you are using an older version, some of the commands or parameters may have changed.
 Note especially that the pull code for umbrella sampling has changed since 5.0 and older releases.

 ##Prerequisites